 Hypothesis or reasoning

-This is an opportunity for you to make a clear, brief statement to outline the underlying scientific hypothesis for the entirety of the programme and/or individual projects/work packages making up your programme grant.
+This is an opportunity for you to make a clear, brief statement to outline the underlying scientific hypothesis for your project.
 If, for any reason this is not possible, please outline the reasoning that underpins your project.